-Taxation and Assessment notices were be mailed during the week of May 9th to all property owners on the Assessment Roll of the Mackenzie County as of December 31, 2012.
+Taxation and Assessment notices were mailed on Monday, May 16, 2016 to all property owners on the Assessment Roll of the Mackenzie County as of December 31, 2015.

 By this notice all assessed persons are deemed to have received their taxation and assessment notices under the authority of Section 311 of the Municipal Government Act.
 RSA 2000.